Whoopie Pie Place

 My interactions with the Amish world go back approximately 15 years.
 My parents introduced me to the Amish culture first hand.
 What a delight that was for me to actually experience a culture that I had read so much about.
 Through the introduction of an Amish family that my parents had become friends with, a whole new world opened up to me.
 A world that has brought me to who I am today… “Whoopie Pie” Pam.
 Aptly named by a sweet Amish man who told me that if I ate one more whoopie pie, I would turn into one and I would become fat.
 Well, I didn’t turn into one.
 As for becoming fat… we will skip that part.
 I never dreamed, approximately 9 years ago, that when Schmidt John first called me “Whoopie Pie” Pam, that I would later be selling a collection of books, penned by my own hand, under that trademark name..
 “Whoopie Pie” Pam.

 In 2010, I was diagnosed with Papillary Thyroid Carcinoma.
 This resulted in a 2 1/2 year battle for me.
 Through the surgeries, radiation and treatment, my world changed.
 I was no longer an active vital person.
 I should clarify that I was no longer active physically but my mind was more active than it had ever been.
+Not always in a good way.
 The emotions from going from an active person to one who barely managed to get out of bed weighed heavily on my mind.
-The traveling and activities that my husband and I once enjoyed had came to a halt.
-Not only did this change my world, it changed my husband’s.
-With each day, he still offered encouragement and worked hard so I would have the best medical care available.
-I am blessed to have a husband whose heart belongs to God.
-To pass time one morning, I made a list of any Amish fiction book that I could find on the internet.
+To pass time one evening, I made a list of any Amish fiction book that I could find on the internet.
 I took that list and created a spreadsheet and within it I listed the title, author and the sequence these books should be read in if they were in a series.
 (Truth be known, I created this list so my mother would stop asking me which book she was to read in a series.
 But don’t tell her that!)
 After a restless painful night, I walked into our kitchen for a cup of coffee and to take my daily regimen of medicines.
 My husband had already gone to work so it was just me and my faithful companion Sophia, my Maltese.
 At that moment, while looking out our kitchen window, wishing I felt like going out into the sun and taking Sophia for a walk, I have no doubt that God spoke gently to my mind.
 I didn’t realize it at first that what I was thinking was from God, because what lay on my mind was to start a Facebook group.
 A group that I could share my “Big Ole Booklist” (as I had named it) with others who loved Amish fiction as much as I did.
 I knew nothing about Facebook other than it was for college students and there were not a lot of good things said about it.
 But, with my physical body in rebellion against everything that my mind wanted it to do, I used my sedimentary state that day and learned all I could about Facebook before my husband came home from work.
 Before nightfall, I had created the Whoopie Pie Book Club.
 Prior to cancer, my mother, myself and 3 other ladies used to travel annually to Holmes County, Ohio.
 It was our “housewives’ sabbatical”.
 Our phones did not work, we didn’t have to do laundry, cook or clean, and we sat around reading any Amish fiction books we could find and eat whoopie pies.
 One evening I jokingly started calling us The Whoopie Pie Book Club so, when creating the FB group, I felt that was the most appropriate name for it.
 I was, after all, according to John, “Whoopie Pie” Pam.

 Today, that book club still exists on Facebook with over 1700 wonderful members.
 Some are authors.
 Some are readers.
 All are lovers of Amish fiction.
 Whoopie Pie Book Club is my ministry.
 Not only do I get to share my love for the Amish culture and Amish fiction, I get to share with everyone about my God and what he has done for me.
 And most of all.. what he can do for them!
 Without him..
 I would be nothing.
 I would have nothing.
 The night that I went to the altar and laid my heart in his hands, asking him to be my God and Savior.. was the best thing that I could have ever done.
 His grace is beautiful.
 To say that walking a Christian path is easy would be lying.
 But, how sweet it is to know that as I take each step, he is holding my hand.